 In terms of differentiating the male from the female, there are not many physical traits to watch out for, especially when they are younger.
 As they mature, the female fish tends to grow rounder while their male counterparts will bear a small tubercle on their head.

-Another extraordinary feature of this species is their eclectic range of colours.
+Another extraordinary feature of this species is their eclectic range of colors.
 You can find fishes of all shades, from red, brown, orange, to gold!
 Some of them even have mixed coloration with spots or patterns on their bodies.

 Bubble Eye Goldfish Care Guide